 The Intestinal Permeability (IP) test, also referred to as a “leaky gut” test, is a precise and non-invasive method for assessing gastrointestinal mucosal integrity.
 Damage to the lining of the gastrointestinal tract (small and large intestine) is common in people with conditions such as food sensitivity and food allergy, irritable bowel syndrome, Crohn’s disease, arthritis, coeliac disease and dermatological conditions such as eczema, psoriasis and acne.

 The lining of the gut wall is often subjected to a wide variety of insults from substances such as alcohol, caffeine, spices, medicines and environmental chemicals.
 The impact of chronic stress may also affect the permeability of the gut wall over time.
 Correcting the altered permeability may have an immediate effect on the relief of symptoms and facilitate the gradual improvement in the underlying condition.

 The IP is a challenge test using Lactulose and Mannitol – Note: neither of these sugars contains lactose.

-- One urine specimen taken from a six hour urine collection.
-The test kit provided contains everything required to complete this test.
+One urine specimen taken from a six hour urine collection.

 - Patients must fast from 10pm the evening before the urine specimen is collected (water may be consumed during this time).